 How to Prepare for a Rheumatology Visit

-A simple checklist for your PMR appointment — what to bring, what tests to expect, questions to ask, and how doctors use criteria and imaging to make a diagnosis.
+PMR visit checklist: what to bring, tests to expect, key questions, and how clinicians use criteria and imaging to confirm a diagnosis.

 A little preparation makes your first visit to the rheumatologist smoother and helps you get answers fast.